awalvie/dotfiles/README.md

 # boomer dotfiles

-Minimal boomer dotfiles for everybody!
+Minimal boomer dotfiles.
+The dotfile organization has been heavily ~~copied~~ inspired from [Icyphox's Dotfiles](https://github.com/icyphox/dotfiles/tree/master/bash/.bashrc.d)

 ### To Do: